8 Common Questions Answered About the UKCA Mark

 4. How companies can prepare for the introduction of the UKCA mark?

-There are a few steps that need to be taken in order to be ready for the introduction of the UKCA marking and this will depend on the current status of your business and your future market access requirements.
+A few steps need to be taken to be ready for the introduction of the UKCA marking and this will depend on the current status of your business and your future market access requirements.

-If your product needs the services of a notified body for third party assessment of conformity you will need to check whether your chosen organisation is able to offer the UKCA marking-related service.
+If your product needs the services of a notified body for third party assessment of conformity you will need to check whether your chosen organisation can offer the UKCA marking-related service.

 The next step is to ensure the correct mark is displayed on your products labels.

-CILS has years of experience working with labels that require the CE mark and are up-to-date with the latest regulations in order to advise you on your best options in terms of updating your labels.
+CILS has years of experience working with labels that require the CE mark and are up-to-date with the latest regulations to advise you on your best options for updating your labels.

 We are offering free artwork label re-design to enable you to incorporate the new mark onto your existing label design to ensure you are compliant.